dylanavenarius/configure-ad/README.md

 <a href="https://ibb.co/VSYngs1"><img src="https://i.ibb.co/T8Mj4sf/Screen-Shot-2023-10-20-at-2-39-55-PM.png" alt="Screen-Shot-2023-10-20-at-2-39-55-PM" border="0" /></a>
 </p>
 <p>
-To install Active Directory, login to DC-1 and open the Service Manager Dashboard and navigate to where it says "Add Roles and Features".
+To install Active Directory, log in to to DC-1 and open the Service Manager Dashboard and navigate to where it says "Add Roles and Features".
 From here, install Active Directory Domain Services.
 Next, promote this server to a Domain Controller by setting up a new forest with whatever domain name you choose.
-Restart and log back into the DC-1 VM as your newly created domain user.
+Restart and log back in to the DC-1 VM as your newly created domain user.
 </p>
 <br />